Skip to main content

 Diana Ackerman

-Diana is in her third year at Pennfield.
-She has over 12 years experience as a preschool teacher.
-She worked for Shannon D’Eramo for several years at another area preschool where she taught children ages three to five.
-Upon her arrival at Pennfield she was excited to learn that yoga class was a part of the Pre-K curriculum as she is certified in children’s yoga and enjoys practicing yoga outside of school as well.
+Diana has over 14 years experience as a preschool teacher.
+After assisting in preschool and pre-k, and being a lead teacher in preschool, she is thrilled to be lead teacher in one of the pre-k classrooms.
+Upon her arrival at Pennfield she was excited to learn that yoga class was a part of the Primary curriculum as she is certified in children’s yoga and enjoys practicing yoga outside of school as well.

 In her leisure time Diana enjoys the outdoors, whether it’s spending time with friends and family at the beach, dining Al fresco at a local restaurant, or walking with her husband and Goldendoodle, Wally.
 She also enjoys exploring both the Norman Bird Sanctuary and the Aquidneck Land Trust trails and is a member of both organizations.
 Travel is another interest, and Diana is especially fond of New England trips.
 As a result she can often be found reading Yankee Magazine and discussing or recommending towns to visit and restaurants to try.